Charge and spin correlations in insulating and incoherent metal states of twisted bilayer graphene

 The effect of these interactions on the phase diagram was studied within the weak coupling approaches, such as the random phase approximation \cite{MF6,MF7} and renormalization group \cite{RG1,RG2,RG3,RG4}, strong coupling approaches \cite{SU41,SU42}, as well as the approaches not formally restricted by the interaction strength, in particular mean-field approach \cite{MF1,MF2,MF3,MF4,MF5}, Monte Carlo \cite{MC}, exact diagonalization \cite{ED}, and dynamical mean field theory (DMFT) \cite{MFDMFT}.
 These approaches yielded variety of phases, including ferromagnetism (see also Refs. \cite{FM1,FM2,FM3}), spin density waves, valence bond order (see also Refs. \cite{VBS1,VBS2,VBS3}), etc. Special emphasis was paid to the emergent SU(2)$\times$SU(2) spin and valley symmetry in the strong coupling limit\cite{SU41,SU42,MF1}, which yields formation of mixed valley-spin ordered states with ferromagnetic alignment of the spins of the same valley.

+Although the possibility of Mott transition in TBG was emphasized right after its syntesis in Refs. \cite{Expt1,Expt2,Expt3,ExptSTM,ExpTransp,ExptCascade,Cascade,ES8,Expt5}, only several theoretical approaches are able to treat this possibility.
 In view of sufficiently strong Coulomb interactions in TBG, discussed above, the dynamical mean-field theory \cite{DMFT_rev}, including the extended DMFT (E-DMFT) approach \cite{EDMFT_Si,EDMFT,EDMFT,EDMFT1}, as well as their non-local diagrammatic extensions \cite{OurRev,MyEDMFT,DB,AbInitioDGA,MyEDMFTfRG}, are suitable tools for treatment of both, local and non-local interactions in this system.
+Previously, mainly only on site Coulomb interaction was considered in DMFT studies of TBG \cite{Expt5,MFDMFT}.

 Recently, the formulation of the E-DMFT approach for multi-sublattice systems was used \cite{MyEDMFT} to study charge and spin correlations in graphene.
 This approach treats explicitly both, local and the non-local interaction inside the unit cell.
 The remaining part of the non-local interaction was considered by an effective retarded intra unit cell interaction of E-DMFT.
 The non-local charge and spin susceptibilities can be further considered within the ladder non-local diagrammatic extensions of E-DMFT approach \cite{OurRev,MyEDMFT,DB,AbInitioDGA,MyEDMFTfRG}.
+The results of the above described E-DMFT method for graphene \cite{MyEDMFT} showed good agreement with the results of functional group approach \cite{OurFlakes}, as well as previous results of quantum Monte-Carlo studies.